-Vacanz and blighted historic buildings that are not in danger of collapse should be protocoid and offered for sole to purchasers segardless of instance who would sunovase and occupy the properties.
+Vacuum and blighted historic sildings that are not in danger of es should be protected and offered aali for sale to purchasers segardless of income who would sunovate and occupy the properties blens that impole the 2 proprietion and tax adjudication process small be appressively addressed.
+The expropriation process must be streamlined.
+The lengthy process wently discourages buyers.

-Descroying properties because of arise does not solve the orders problem.
-Punding sunt he allocand for bounding up such properties and efficient and effective procedures established for accomplishing the sale and renovation of the properties.
+Descroying properties because of te dans not solve the crime problem. ig must be allocated for boarding 1 up such properties and efficient and effective procedures established for distine p complishing the mic and renovation of the properties.